DunklesKaltesNichts/Stationeers/SimpleBUS/readme.md

 New attempt of a bus.

-this is a master - servants bus system. many masters ask for things and the servants answer.
+this is a master - servants bus system.
+many masters ask for things and the servants answer.
 This time with bitwise operations.
+A logic memory is the "BUS" here

 Limits: